taachiwi/mimusubi-and-affirmations/README.md

 # mimusubi-and-affirmations
-Electron Wrapper for Mimusubi Shinto website, together with random quotes of Shinto-inspired affirmations
+Electron Wrapper for Mimusubi Shinto website, together with an addition of random quotes of Shinto-inspired affirmations